 As a long-term vision for how Vancouver grows and changes over time, the Vancouver Plan will be updated in response to a changing context and as new information becomes available.
-Many factors will influence implementation of the Plan, such as the City's financial resources, Council priorities, timing of investments by senior government (such as in major transportation infrastructure), changes in Federal and Provincial government policy, and other changes, shocks or stresses impacting the city, such as climate change, earthquakes, pandemics, and others.
+Many factors will influence implementation of the Plan, including: the City's financial resources; Council priorities; timing of investments by senior government (such as in major transportation infrastructure); changes in Federal and Provincial government policy; and shocks or stresses impacting the city, such as climate change, earthquakes, pandemics, and others.